 Please note, I am not a member or an affiliate for SwiftBucks.
 This review is based on research and information available online in the public domain.
-Any recommendation and conclusions are only opinions and may not apply to all persons or situations.
+Any recommendations and conclusions are only opinions and may not apply to all persons or situations.

 Product Name: SwiftBucks

 Do I recommend it?
 No!